ForgtAI/ForgtAI.github.io/README.md

 <hr>

 # Sponsors
-The workshop is organised under the support of the [PANDORA](https://pandora-heu.eu/) European project.
+The workshop is organised under the support of the [PANDORA](https://pandora-heu.eu/) European project and the german company [OTRS GmbH](https://otrs.com/de/home/).

 <hr>